The NHS has embarked on a journey to become one of the safest healthcare systems in the world as part of the NHS Long Term Plan.

 NHS England has a statutory duty to ensure that safe systems are in place for the management and use of controlled drugs.
 This is to prevent harm to patients and staff from any misuse of controlled drugs.

-Controlled Drugs are drugs that are subject to high levels of regulation as a result of government decisions about those drugs that are especially addictive and harmful.
+Controlled drugs are drugs that are subject to high levels of regulation as a result of government decisions about those drugs that are especially addictive and harmful.

 Additional Guidance and Information